 Ruched One-Piece Swimsuits

 The King (or Queen as the case may be) of post-partum pooch hiding (and body-flattering in general) is the ruched suit.
-V. old Hollywood.
+Very old Hollywood.

 Can there be anything more flushed-cheeks, girl-next-door sexy than a striped suit?
 I think not.
 (And stripes can sometimes help distract from a pooch.
 Strange but true.)